 It’s always best to spend as much time as you can in a country, but if your time is limited (like ours was with full-time jobs), there is so much you can still explore in El Salvador during a long weekend.

-Keep reading to see how to maximize your travels!
+Keep reading to see how to maximize your travels, even if it’s your first time visiting.

 We found a cheap flight to El Salvador for under $200 USD roundtrip and the rest was history.